BOSTON — It’s safe to say that its more than just a season on the line for the Bruins tonight in Game 7 against the Tampa Bay Lightning.

 But unlike their matchups with the Habs, Flyers and ‘Canes, the Bruins are now playing for a chance to compete for Lord’s Stanley Cup, something that they haven’t done since 1990.

 The importance of this game can’t be stressed enough and both locker rooms know that.
 Tampa, themselves, are playing for a chance to compete in the Cup finals since their championship season in 2004.

 On the other hand, the Bruins still have a little of that haunted playoff history since that last Stanley Cup appearance 21 years ago.
-Though they’ve been able to overcome some adversity — as seen against Montreal and for that matter in Game 5 Monday — this year thanks in part to a new locker room atmosphere with Nathan Horton, Brad Marchand, Tyler Seguin, Adam McQuaid, Rich Peverley and Chris Kelly providing some new blood.
+However, they’ve been able to overcome some adversity this year — as seen against Montreal and for that matter in Game 5 Monday — thanks in part to a new locker room atmosphere with Nathan Horton, Brad Marchand, Tyler Seguin, Adam McQuaid, Rich Peverley and Chris Kelly providing some new blood.

 “I think it helps both teams,” Peverley said about the importance of Game 7.
 “Both teams have been in this situation and they’re going to be able to help stress the importance of this matchup tonight.
 They won their game and we won our game so obviously there’s much more at stake tonight.”

 Though head coach Claude Julien didn’t make comparisons on the importance of this Game 7 in the conference finals, he did have one small piece of advice for his squad.

 “I think Game 7′s are Game 7′s, whether it’s in the first round or the third round,” the Bruins bench boss said after the morning skate today.
 “There’s an opportunity here to move on to the next round; so that to me is what Game 7′s represent no matter where you are in the playoffs.